WWE News: Paul Heyman botch costs Brock Lesnar a successful cash-in at Super ShowDown

 In case you didn't know...

-The Universal title match between Seth Rollins and Baron Corbin kicked off the main card proceedings of Super ShowDown.
+In the latest WWE NEWS, the Universal title match between Seth Rollins and Baron Corbin kicked off the main card proceedings of Super ShowDown.

 A heavily taped Beast Slayer was noticeably reeling from the after-effects of the barbaric beatdown he suffered at the hands of Lesnar from Raw.
 The match followed a predictable pattern as Corbin focussed on Rollins' injured ribs.